SitekickRemastered/SitePic/README.md

 - /flip - Allows you to flip the profile picture... looks weird.

+# Presets
+- /deadkick - Sets your avatar to a deactivated Sitekick's body color & closed eyes.

+- /kablooey - Sets your avatar to Kablooey's body & eye colors.

+- /authicer - Sets your avatar to Authicer's body & eye colors.

+- /paul - Sets your avatar to Paul's body & eye colors.

 # Brief Tutorial:
 Use the buttons below SitePic's message to navigate and make changes to your own Sitekick avatar.
 After you finish your avatar, you can download it and upload it to Discord.